How to Export WordPress to CSV, Excel, and XML

 Frequently Asked Questions

-How Do I Completely Export my WordPress Site?
+How to Completely Export my WordPress Site?

 By default, WordPress offers a native tool to export all WordPress data (see Tools Export Screen).
 However, to export a WordPress site entirely and manually, you can export the WordPress database and then download the WordPress files from your server via SFTP or FTP.